 Of course, there always has to be a species that plays by its own rules.
 The glass frog is a great example because it is transparent on its body.
 Scientists still debate why this is the case.

 There are lots of stories about the incredible powers of the salamander.
-Some people say that they are immune to fire, while others will suggest that they will activity put out fires if they see them.
+Some people say that they are immune to fire, while others suggest that they will activity put out fires if they see them.

 Another amphibian is the olm.
 This form of salamander has adapted to live in cave systems in central Europe.
 Its evolution in these dark spaces means that it has become blind, as it has no use for eyesight.
 It is also thought that they can live to be as old as 100.